Kai Forbath: College career

-Forbath attended UCLA, where he played for the football team from 2006 to 2010.
+Forbath attended the University of California, Los Angeles, where he played for the Bruins football team from 2006 to 2010.

 After redshirting his initial year at UCLA, Forbath made 25 of 30 field goals and all 30 points after touchdowns (PATs) for a team-high 105 points in 2007.
 He became the first UCLA player to record five field goals of at least 50 yards in a season, including a freshman-best 54-yarder versus Oregon.

 As a sophomore, Forbath received first-team All-Pacific-10 honors after making 19 of 22 field goals on the season, including his last 13 straight.

 As a junior, Forbath made 28-of-31 field goals (90.3%) and 24-of-25 extra points (96%).
 He connected on another three field goals from 50 yards or more and had then made 9-of-12 field goals from that distance.
 Competing with Leigh Tiffin of Alabama and Blair Walsh of Georgia, Forbath was named the winner of the 2009 Lou Groza Award, recognizing the best placekicker in college football.
 He was named as a Consensus All-American.

 As a senior, Forbath made 13-of-18 field goals (72.2%) and 27-of-27 extra points (100%).
 On September 25, 2010, he kicked two field goals in leading the Bruins to an upset victory over the #7 Texas Longhorns 34–12 in front of a stadium-record 101,437 fans in Austin, Texas.
 The previous week, Forbath kicked a 42-yard field goal in the third quarter to give the Bruins a 24–3 lead in the game against then-#23 Houston.
 UCLA defeated Houston by a score of 31–13.
 On November 6, 2010, Forbath kicked a game winning 51-yard field goal in the last second of the game to give the Bruins a 17–14 victory over Oregon State, and he was named Pac-10 Conference Special Team Player-of-the-Week.

 At the time, Forbath finished his college career with an 84.2 career percentage (second in school history), 85 career field goals (tied for first in school history), 357 career points (second in school history), tied for most career games with at least two field goals (27) in NCAA history and tied for most career games with at least three field goals (13) in NCAA history.